Court employed 767 employees (excluding judicial officers, the CEO and casual employees)

-Working groups of judges are also established as required to provide recommendations to the Chief Judge about specific areas of policy and practice.
-During 2012–13 a number of matters were the subject of attention by working groups including Indigenous access, remuneration and terms and conditions of judges of the Court.
+Working groups of judges are also established as required to provide recommendations to the Chief Judge about areas of policy and practice.

 Case Management Judges Committee

-In each court region, the Chief Judge delegates a senior judge the responsibility of assisting him and the National Coordinator of Case Management with the case management in that region.
 The role of the Case Management Judge also adds to the communication throughout the Court on all aspects of workload, timeliness and court practice.
-Case Management Judges are also local points of contact for regional stakeholders.
-The Case Management Judges meet quarterly with the Chief Judge, the National Coordinator of Case Management, Principal Registrar and Acting Deputy Chief Executive Officer, to share information about workload trends and issues in their regions and to enhance the adoption of consistent case management practices at registry, regional and national levels.
+Case management judges are also local points of contact for regional stakeholders.
+The Committee meets quarterly with the Chief Judge and the National Coordinator of Case Management to share information about workload trends and issues in their regions and to enhance the adoption of consistent case management practices at registry, regional and national levels.

 - legislative developments before introduction to ensure the Court is prepared for such developments